-4.4 The manufacturer shall keep the notified body that has issued the EC design examination certificate informed of any fundamental modification to the approved design.
-Modifications to the approved design must receive additional approval from the notified body that issued the EC design examination certificate where such changes may affect the conformity with the essential requirements of the Directive, the conditions for validity of the certificate or the prescribed conditions for use of the instrument.
-This additional approval is given in the form of an addition to the original EC design examination certificate.
+The manufacturer shall keep the notified body that has issued the EU design examination certificate informed of any modification to the approved design that may affect the conformity with the essential requirements of this Directive or the conditions for validity of the certificate.
+Such modifications shall require additional approval - from the notified body that issued the EU design examination certificate - in the form of an addition to the original EU design examination certificate.

-Any fundamental modification to the approved design or change to the technical documentation as described in Article 10 of MID or the supporting evidence for the adequacy of the technical design, as supplied with the application in 4.2, and which may affect the metrological performance or metrological characteristics of the instrument, must be declared to the notified body who will determine if the change is considered to have a metrological effect on the instrument.
+Any modification to the approved design or change to the technical documentation as described in Article 18 of MID or the supporting evidence for the adequacy of the technical design, as supplied with the application in 4.2, and which may affect the metrological performance or metrological characteristics of the instrument, must be declared to the notified body who will determine if the change is considered to have a metrological effect on the instrument.
 Based on the information supplied the notified body will determine if the modification requires an "addition" to the original design examination or for a new design examination certificate to be issued.

-The WELMEC guide for the assessment and operation of notified Bodies performing conformity assessment according to MID gives information on possible evolutions of an approved design [under development].
+WELMEC 8.0 Generalities on the assessment and operation of notified bodies performing conformity assessment gives information on possible evolutions of an approved design.